florian-ariasu/tank-battle-opengl-simulation/README.md

 ## 🚀 Tank Battle - OpenGL Simulation

 ### 🎮 Overview
 Tank Battle is a **2D physics-based tank combat simulation** built using OpenGL.
-This project features **realistic terrain generation, tank movement, projectile mechanics, and a dynamic life bar system**.
+This project features **realistic terrain generation, tank movement, projectile mechanics, and a static life bar system**.
 The game allows two players to engage in a strategic battle where they must aim, shoot, and move tactically to win.

 ---